HWTeng-Teaching/202402-Financial-Econometrics/HW_ch15.17.md

 ### **answer:**

-The estimated regression with differenced data is
+The estimated regression with differenced data is <br>
 $LIQUOR$ = 0.2975 $INCOMED$

 The 95% interval estimate of the coefficient of INCOMED is [-0.0284146, 0.0879082].
 The